 - Castle Howard – North Yorkshire.
 One of the most magnificent palace-like structures in Britain.
 This stately home has been constructed mainly in 1699 – 1712 in Baroque style, designed by John Vanbrugh.
 145 rooms, including the Great Hall, rising 24 m high.

 - Knole House – Kent.
 Enormous, very well preserved late Renaissance (Jacobean) country house.
 This building has 365 rooms and 12 entrances – thus it is one of the rare cases worldwide, when planning represents a calendar.
-Contains 17th century furniture, paintings by Van Dyck, Gainsborough, Reynolds and other values.
+Contains furniture from the 17th century, paintings by Van Dyck, Gainsborough, Reynolds and other values.

 Below is an attempt to limit the list of magnificent and interesting English church buildings to reasonable number.
 But there are many more which are of comparable beauty and historical value.

 - Canterbury Cathedral – Kent.
-Enormous, richly decorated and historically important cathedral, rebuilt numerous times since circa 740, today mainly in Gothic style.
+Enormous, richly decorated and historically important cathedral, rebuilt numerous times since around 740, today mainly in Gothic style.
 One of earliest representatives of Gothic style in England.

 - Durham Cathedral – Durham.
 One of the finest examples of Norman architecture, one of the greatest churches in United Kingdom.
 Built by Norman conquerors in 1093-1133, in Romanesque style.
 It is interesting though that there are used some elements of next – Gothic style.
 Contains relics of several saints – St Cuthbert, head of St Oswald of Northumbria, Venerable Bede.